 - 52. Real Property - as used in this part has the same meaning as that provided under the law of the State in which the property is located.
 24 CFR § 5.100 - 53.
-Refusal of Housing - An applicant's choice not to accept a FHA offer of a voucher or projectbased voucher without good cause. - 54.
-Rejection for Housing - FHA's determination not to accept an applicant either because of ineligibility or failing applicant screening. - 55.
-Remaining Family Member - A remaining family member is defined as a family member listed on the most recent recertification who is 18 years of age or older, who meets all other eligibility criteria, and is a member of an Authority tenant family, but not a signatory to the lease and who continues to live in the unit after all other family members have left. - 56.
-Qualified Individual with Disabilities, Section 504 means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the FHA can demonstrate would result in a fundamental alteration in its nature. - a.
-Essential eligibility requirements include: ...stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient's selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the FHA.
+Refusal of Housing An applicant's choice not to accept a FHA offer of a voucher or project-based voucher without good cause. - 54.
+Rejection for Housing FHA's determination not to accept an applicant either because of ineligibility or failing applicant screening. - 55.
+Remaining Family Member A remaining family member is defined as a family member listed on the most recent recertification who is 18 years of age or older, who meets all other eligibility criteria, and is a member of an Authority tenant family, but not a signatory to the lease and who continues to live in the unit after all other family members have left. - 56.
+Qualified Individual with Disabilities, Section 504 means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the FHA can demonstrate would result in a fundamental alteration in its nature.

-8 NOTE: this is the program definition.
+&lt;sup>8 NOTE: this is the program definition.
 The 504 definition does not supersede this definition for eligibility or admission.
 24 CFR 8.4 (c) (2)

-9 A person with disabilities may be a child
+&lt;sup>9 A person with disabilities may be a child